Resources

 ANDE’s groups, including Learning Labs and Action Labs, are neutral convening spaces for diverse practitioners to share best practices and new research, discuss hot topics, and learn from one another.
 They also offer a venue for joint research or action on key issues.
 Most are open only to ANDE members.

-Every first Monday of the month, ANDE distributes its global newsletter to thousands of organizations and practitioners worldwide.
-This periodic email is a valuable resource that keeps you updated on our work with members to promote entrepreneurship ecosystems, upcoming events, new sector opportunities, resources, and job postings in the development sector.
-You can access our archive of previous editions on our website, and if you’re not subscribed yet, sign up to stay informed and connected.
+ANDE sends out the Global Newsletter on the first Monday of every month to thousands of organizations and practitioners worldwide.
+This specialized channel is a valuable resource that keeps our subscribers updated on the work ANDE’s members do to promote entrepreneurship ecosystems, new sector opportunities, upcoming events, job postings in the development sector, and essential new resources.
+ANDE members can access our archive of recent editions on our dedicated webpage.
+If you’re not subscribed yet, sign up to stay well-informed and connected.

 ANDE’s Career Center features job postings from ANDE members.